oplS17projects/Rack-Man/README.md

 In the headings below, replace the silly names and GitHub handles with your actual ones.

 ### Mohammed Nayeem @mohammednayeem
-will work on high scores, key presses (up, down, left, right), point system.
+will work on high scores, key presses (up, down, left, right), point system.<br/>
 I plan on having a working prototype done when by April 9th.

 ### Kevin Fossey @kfozz